nicole-numfocus/pandas-czi/proposal.md

   - Enable using extension arrays for the Index
   - Better support and customization of construction and casting operations (`astype()`)
   - Remaining numerical operations (e.g. `round`, `count`, cumulative methods, numpy protocols, ...)
-- Specific improvements to the masked array implementation and algorithm support of the nullable data types:
+- Specific improvements to the masked array implementation (these nullable arrays are composed of an array of values and a second `mask` array indicating whether each value is valid or `NA`) and algorithm support of the nullable data types:
   - Investigate ways to optimize the storage (optional masks, bitmasks)
   - Support masked arrays directly in more algorithms
 - Expand nullable support to new data types (pending discussions on which data types to support).